taylorwood/taylorwood.github.io/_posts/2017-10-04-clojure-spec-boolean.markdown

 (s/conform ::group [:x])
 => {:head :x}
 ```
-Yep, checks out.
 Clojure.spec's `conform` function takes a _spec_ (either a namespaced keyword that refers to one or an inline spec) and some data to be _conformed_.
 A very interesting aspect of clojure.spec is that the process of _conforming_ input data to a spec can produce arbitrarily different output data.
 In this case, the `cat` and `or` functions will _tag_ our output as you can see above; we get a map back telling us where our `:head` is.

 ```clojure
 (s/conform ::group [:x :y])